gocardless/gocardless-legacy-ruby/README.md

 the subscription, they will be taken back to your site.

-The URL the user is sent back to will include some query string parameters containing information about the resource that has been created.
+The URL the user is sent back to will include some query string parameters containing information about the resource (subscription, pre authorization or bill) that has been created.
 Before the resource may be considered active, you must confirm it via the API.
-To do so, pass a hash of the parameters to the {GoCardless::Client#confirm\_resource}
-method on the {GoCardless::Client client} object.
+To do so, pass a hash of the parameters to the {GoCardless::Client#confirm\_resource} method on the {GoCardless::Client client} object.
 The confirmed resource (e.g. subscription) will be returned:

     subscription = client.confirm_resource(params)